AymericFerreira/Plotly_barchart3D/README.md

 Plotly doesn't provide a simple way to create 3D barcharts as matplotlib does.
 Here is a function to create them easily via Mesh3D, inspired by *empet* post (https://community.plotly.com/t/how-to-do-a-3d-bar-chart-if-possible/32287/2)

-Code is automatically tested via GitHub actions for python 3.6 to python 3.11.
+Code is automatically tested via GitHub actions for python 3.6 to python 3.11 on ubuntu.
+I personally develop on windows, so it should work on most systems.
+If you have compatibility issues, please open an issue.

 ## Installation